SOROLLA'S GREATEST CHALLENGE WAS FACING THE LIGHT OF NATURE

 - Vicente Blasco Ibáñez

-Vicente Blasco, Sorolla's close friend and inspiration, commented on Sorolla's work in a short extract from a newspaper announcing Sorolla's death.
-Blasco believed that his friend was one of the brave ones because Sorolla painted outside as often as the weather allowed.
-This was the most difficult way, considering that studio painting was an environment where all the elements, especially the light source, could be controlled
+Vicente Blasco Ibáñez (1867–1928), Sorolla's close friend and inspiration from Valencia, commented on his work in a newspaper extract published at the time of Sorolla’s death.
+Blasco admired his friend’s courage, noting that Sorolla painted outdoors as often as the weather allowed.
+This was the most difficult path, since studio painting offered the safety of controlled conditions, especially with regard to light.

-From the end of the 19th century, the everyday experience of light changed.
-Technical progress made light, both natural and artificial, an increasingly accessible commodity.
-Some large cities had night lighting as early as the 17th century.
-Paris was the first, followed by Amsterdam, Berlin, London and Vienna
+Joaquín Sorolla y Bastida (1863–1923) lived during a period when the everyday experience of light was being transformed.
+From the end of the 19th century, technical progress made both natural and artificial light increasingly accessible.
+Some large European cities had introduced night lighting as early as the 17th century, with Paris leading the way, followed by Amsterdam, Berlin, London, and Vienna.

-The decisive turning point came with the use of gas.
-From the beginning of the 19th century, street lamps, shop windows and cafés in the major cities were lit with gas, which made nighttime activity on the streets increasingly pleasant and no longer so dangerous.
-In Spain, the main cities were lit with gas from the middle of the century onwards.
+As with many inventions, Spain adopted the change later.
+During the 18th century, many cities introduced oil-based lighting systems, though these remained costly and difficult to maintain.
+The decisive breakthrough came with the arrival of gas.
+From the early 19th century, street lamps, shop windows, and cafés in major cities were illuminated by gaslight, making nighttime life more pleasant and far less dangerous.
+In Spain, the main cities began to be lit by gas from the middle of the century.

-The real revolution in domestic lighting, however, was the general introduction of electric light at the beginning of the 20th century.
+The true revolution in domestic lighting, however, came with the widespread introduction of electricity at the beginning of the 20th century.

-Painting outdoors required his greatest attention because of the changes in light throughout the day.
-The change of seasons, the colour of shadows, reflections, the sea with its different transparencies in the water, backlighting and of course the difficult palette of hues on the chromatic scale presented him with challenges.
-In the end, he found that all his challenges were solved in the vast spaces of the sea and its beaches.
+By this time, Sorolla had already turned decisively toward outdoor subjects, which offered him both his greatest temptations and his greatest visual challenges.
+Painting outdoors demanded complete attention to the constant changes in light throughout the day.
+The shifting seasons, the colours of shadows, the play of reflections, the sea with its shifting transparencies, the glow of backlighting, and the subtle gradations of colour on the chromatic scale—all presented him with problems to solve.
+In the end, Sorolla discovered that these challenges could be mastered in the vast spaces of the sea and its beaches.

-Here Sorolla is seen in San Sebastián painting a note impression with his portable paint box and brush, looking very elegant in his modern suit.
+Here, Sorolla is seen in San Sebastián, painting a quick impression with his portable paint box and brush, looking elegant in his modern suit.

-Over the course of his life, Sorolla painted nearly two thousand oil paintings on very small cardboard canvases.
-He called them 'notes', 'stains' or 'colour notes'.
-This format was increasingly used by great artists during the nineteenth century, as it offered the possibility of quickly gathering ideas or impressions of things seen in independent works that went beyond a simple sketch.
+Over the course of his life, Sorolla created nearly two thousand oil paintings on very small cardboard supports.
+He referred to them as notes, stains, or colour notes.
+This format became increasingly popular among major artists of the nineteenth century, as it allowed them to rapidly capture ideas or impressions of what they observed.
+These works often stood on their own as independent pieces, going beyond the function of a simple preparatory sketch.

-From 1906 onwards, Valencia is the place for Sorolla to paint outdoors, copying his models from nature.
-These are preferably people working or enjoying their leisure time there, such as fishermen and their wives, but also children or young people playing on the beach.
+From 1906 onwards, Valencia became Sorolla’s preferred place to paint outdoors, drawing his models directly from nature.
+He often depicted fishermen and their wives, as well as children and young people playing on the beach.

 The only summer he did not spend on the beach was the summer of 1907, when Sorolla moved with his family to the royal site of La Granja de San Ildefonso.
 Sorolla was invited to paint a portrait of King Alfonso XIII in hussar uniform in the open air style.

-In the summer of 1909 Sorolla moved to the beach at La Malvarrosa in Valencia, where he felt a happy man.
-His triumph in Europe was followed by further success in the United States, and the acclaim his works received from critics was matched only by the warm reception they received on the market, which demanded more and more of the artist's paintings.
+In the summer of 1909, Sorolla moved to the beach at La Malvarrosa in Valencia, where he felt truly happy.
+His triumph in Europe was followed by further success in the United States, and the acclaim his works received from critics was matched only by the enthusiastic reception on the market, which demanded an increasing number of his paintings.

-Sorolla pays tribute to modern life by painting the holiday life of the bourgeoisie on the north coast of Spain and France.
-Here he paints the famous painting entitled Snapshot, Biarritz (1906).
+Sorolla paid tribute to modern life by depicting the holiday activities of the bourgeoisie on the northern coasts of Spain and France.
+In 1906, he created the famous painting Snapshot, Biarritz.

-We see his beautiful wife Clotilde relaxing in the dunes.
-In the painting she is holding one of the very first Kodak pocket cameras.
-Sorolla cropped and blurred the composition to imitate a photograph and give the work a modern yet elegant presentation.
+The work shows his wife, Clotilde, relaxing in the dunes.
+She holds one of the very first Kodak pocket cameras.
+Sorolla cropped and blurred the composition to imitate a photograph, giving the painting a modern and elegant presentation.

 Seen here painting in Galicia, a piece of mural called La Romería (1915), you can see a wooden box frame that would help Sorolla sort out his visual clues to piece the mural together after.

-Even after his major work was completed, and he could relax in his new and modern house in Madrid, Sorolla preferred to paint outdoors in his beautiful gardens
+Even after completing his major works and settling into his new, modern house in Madrid, Sorolla continued to paint outdoors in his beautiful gardens.

 APPRECIATE ART & CULTURE * LOVE SPAIN